Beckoning cat (Maneki neko)

 The meaning of beckoning cat

-When the cat raises the right hand, that means to invite money.
+When the cat raises its right paw, that means to invite money.
 If it raises the left hand, it says customers.
 Interestingly, if the doll raises both hands, it is Greedy.

 The history

 Nobody knows the exact time when it was born or even the location.
-By the theory (or fairy tale), it was born in the Edo era (1603AC – 1868AC).
+By the theory (or fairy tale), it was born in the Edo era from 1603 to 1868.

 About the color